Statement of Intent

 The Headteacher keeps records of all reported serious incidents of misbehaviour.

-The Headteacher has the responsibility for giving fixed-term suspensions to individual children for serious acts of misbehaviour.
+The Headteacher has the responsibility for giving fixed-term suspensions to individual children for serious acts of misbehaviour (see Statement of Intent).
 For repeated or very serious acts of anti-social behaviour, the headteacher may permanently exclude a child.
 These actions are taken only after the school governors have been notified.

 The school collaborates actively with parents and carers, so that children receive consistent messages about how to behave at home and at school.